-- 1. All items required by Section 6.BA.1. of the Model Regulation. - 2.
+- 1. All items required by Section 6.B.1. of the Model Regulation. - 2.
 All items required by this Guideline. - 3.
+A list of key risk and experience reporting elements that the company will be tracking, the frequency of that tracking and a documentation of past management actions taken because of that tracking - 4.
 Additional analytics as required by the NAIC or Actuarial Standards of Practice.

-B.C.
-Stochastic Modeling Exclusion:
+C.Stochastic Modeling Exclusion:

-Subsection (H)(25b) of Section 7 of the Model Regulation allows the actuary to exclude certain groups of policies from the Stochastic Reserve requirement.
+Subsection (H)(5b) of Section 7 of the Model Regulation allows the actuary to exclude certain groups of policies from the Stochastic Reserve requirement.
 A complete demonstration supporting the exclusion must be provided in the initial exclusion year and at least once every three calendar years subsequent to the initial exclusion.
 If, as of the end of any calendar year, the actuary determines the Stochastic Reserve will exceed the Deterministic Reserve for the group of policies, the exclusion shall be discontinued and the Stochastic Reserve shall be held.